 Because I don't always take myself seriously, I also do small crafted works that are intended to make people feel good and laugh a little.
 Enjoy.

-Kat was born in California in 1988.
+Currently, Kat is enrolled in the MFA in Pictorial Arts program at San José State University.
 She received her BA in Mathematics at the University of California at Santa Cruz in 2012, where she also studied Physics and Astronomy.
 She has studied art at Diablo Valley College, Civic Arts Education in Walnut Creek, and UC Berkeley Extension in San Francisco.
-Currently, Kat has a blast making art in Oakland, CA.